 Harold was born on 22nd May 1893 to Charles and Sarah Florence Rose in Chipping Ongar, Essex.
 He was baptised in July of that year.
 He had a brother, George Creffield who was two years older than him.
 Three years after his birth the third son Herbert Victor was born.

 His father Charles was the headmaster of the school in Chipping Ongar.
 In 1881 he was living at 167 High Street, with his first wife Mary, their young son Charles and a 14 year old servant called Mary Westwood.
 Charles’ wife Mary died in 1886 and by the time of the next census in 1891 he had been married to Sarah Florence for a year.
 The family was still living on the High Street.
 Sarah, at 23 years old, was 17 years younger than Charles, and was an assistant teacher.
 The eldest child Charles (13) from his marriage to Mary, was living with them, as were Margaret Pearce (21) and Amelia Howe (18), both assistant teachers.
 They had a general servant living in the house, Margaret Wright aged 12.
 By 1901 the eldest son Charles was no longer living with the family.
 The family was still living on the High Street in 1911 and had been joined in the house by John Roulon Creffield (60), brother in law to Charles and described as a butler, disengaged.
 George at 19 was a boy clerk employed by the Board of Trade and Harold, although still at school was said to be studying for the teaching profession.
+Harold attended the Kings Trust School where his father was the Headmaster, before moving up to Loughton Boys’ School.
+He then took up a position as a pupil teacher at Epping Boys’ School.
 Sarah Florence had taken a job as the superintendent sewing mistress.
 The house was described as having 7 rooms.
 These would only include the main living and sleeping areas.

 a Council School, endowed with the rents of five houses in the town, left by Joseph King in 1678, now producing £92 yearly; it was reorganised in 1869 and enlarged in 1873, at a cost of £320, to meet the requirements of the Elementary Education Act, 1870; the school now educates 210 children from the parishes of Chipping Ongar, High Ongar, Shelley and Greensted and is managed by 6 managers, Charles Rose is the master.